Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 ### Preparing the system

-Complete the steps provided here to use the samples provided with  Developer Edition.
+Complete the steps provided here to use the samples provided with AI Developer Edition.

 >   For MacOS, ensure that the [Additional prerequisites for MacOS](#additional-prerequisites-for-macos) steps are complete.